 The contest drew over 100 entries from 83 individuals and firms, representing 21 states, as well as the Netherlands and Poland; 35 entries came from the Philadelphia.
-Most of the winning racks were debuted at the Philadelphia Flower Show in March 2014, and are scheduled to be installed at locations like the Cira Center, Boathouse Row, and the PMA’s Perelman Building in late summer.
+Most of the winning racks debuted at the Philadelphia Flower Show in March 2014, and have since been installed at various locations around the city.

 Fairmount Avenue is a wide neighborhood street with significant bicycle traffic.
 Frequent double parking caused confused and dangerous car-bicycle interactions.
 We canvassed Fairmount businesses and presented to neighborhood groups, making the case that bike lanes would make the street safer and more orderly.
 The response was overwhelming positive, we helped the City of Philadelphia obtain City Council approval, and the lanes were installed in June 2013.